Watch Video: How to Make a Pie Chart in Google Sheets

 What is a Pie Chart?

-A pie chart is a visualization tool that helps express part-to-whole relationships in data.
+A pie chart is a visualization tool that is used to represent data and helps express part-to-whole relationships in data.

 Just like each slice of an actual pie represents one component (or portion) of the whole pie, each slice of the pie chart represents a portion of the entire quantity (or Sum total) of a variable.
 Moreover, all the slices combined together make up the whole pie.
 In the same way, all the individual portions of the pie chart, when combined together, should add up to 100% of the quantity.